taratax/ReactAppTDD/Log.md

 **15. 02.
 Mar.
 2024**

 After some struggle, I was able to write test where clicking signup link moves us to signup page.
 There was an issue with message 'Request not defined'.
 Some googling pointed me to a solution which requires instaling 'jest-fetch-mock' package and adding 'enableFetchMocks();' to a 'setupTest.ts.
 Resource: https://stackoverflow.com/questions/74497916/referenceerror-request-is-not-defined-when-testing-with-react-router-v6-4 .

+**16. 03.
+Mar.
+2024**

+Start working on additional features validating the signup form.
+Still not finished.
+Added new tests and started refactoring according to the test driven development process.